 Electrical Safety First recommends buying from a retailer that you trust, either direct from the manufacturer’s website or a trusted High Street name – the products they sell will meet the correct safety standards but if something does go wrong, you can return the product for repair or a refund.

 When you're browsing an online marketplace, it isn't always obvious that you are not buying directly from the manufacturer or a well known retailer.
-To make it easier, we have launched a Chrome Extension that will highlight third party sellers and help you to stay safe when shopping online.
+To make it easier, we have launched a Browser Extension, available on Chrome, Firefox, MS Edge and Safari, that will highlight third party sellers and help you to stay safe when shopping online.

 Find out more: